Barry Knight (politician)

-Barry D. Knight (born September 26, 1954, in Princess Anne County, Virginia) is an American politician.
-A Republican, he was elected a member of the Virginia House of Delegates in a special election on January 6, 2009.
-He currently represents the 98th district, made up of parts of the cities of Virginia Beach and Chesapeake.
+Barry Dean Knight (September 26, 1954 – February 19, 2026) was an American politician and farmer who served as a member of the Virginia House of Delegates from 2009 until his death in 2026.
+A member of the Republican Party, he was elected a member of the Virginia House of Delegates in a special election on January 6, 2009.
+Knight represented the 98th district, made up of parts of southeastern Virginia Beach.

 Early life

 Knight was born and raised on a farm.
 After graduation from Kempsville High School, he worked as a truck driver to raise enough money to buy his own hog farm.
 His business, Barry D. Knight Farms, operated until 2016 and produced "as many as 25,000 finished hogs per year."

-Knight was named the Virginia Farm Bureau's Young Farmer of the Year in 1983.
-He was president of the Tidewater Pork Producers 1984-1990.
-He was chairman of the Southern States Cooperative, and served with the Virginia Beach Farm Bureau.
+He was named the Virginia Farm Bureau's Young Farmer of the Year in 1983, and served as president of the Tidewater Pork Producers from 1984 to 1990.
+He was also chairman of the Southern States Cooperative, and served with the Virginia Beach Farm Bureau.

-Knight married Paula Jane Whitehurst, in the early 1980s.
-They have three sons, Hunter, Kyle and Forrest.